Tourist Superior · M/C Bonita

 Cormorant Point & Post Office Bay

-Cormorant Point — flamingo lagoon, sea turtle nesting beach, shorebirds, and blue-footed boobies by the trail.
+Morning Cormorant Point — flamingo lagoon, sea turtle nesting beach, shorebirds, and blue-footed boobies by the trail.
 Then Devil's Crown — one of the best snorkeling sites in the entire archipelago, with sharks, turtles, rays, and schools of tropical fish in a volcanic crater.
+Afternoon Post Office Bay — a 200-year-old barrel mail tradition still active today.
+Dinghy tour with sea turtles, Galápagos penguins, sea lions, and reef sharks.
+Snorkeling from the beach.
+Trail: 0.7–1.6 km · Easy

-Gardner Bay — one of the most beautiful beaches in the Galápagos.
+Morning Suarez Point — one of the greatest wildlife walks in the Galápagos.
+Waved albatross colony (April to January), Nazca and blue-footed boobies, sea lions, marine iguanas, gulls, and tropicbirds along a dramatic rocky trail.
+Afternoon Gardner Bay — one of the most beautiful beaches in the Galápagos.
 Fine white coral sand, sea lions, Española mockingbirds, marine iguanas, and hawks.
 Osborn Islet snorkeling with sea lions, turtles, reef sharks, and tropical fish.
+Trail: 0.8–1.7 km · Moderate/Difficult

 Meals: All meals